nelluripujitha/food-ordering-app/README.md

 - 🐳 **Dockerfiles**: Containerization setup for microservices
 - 🚀 **EC2/EKS Setup**: Scripts for provisioning and deploying to EC2 or EKS
 - 🔄 **RDS Configuration**: DB schema init and connectivity
-- 🧾 **IAM Policies & Roles**: Least-privilege access to S3, RDS, and CloudWatch
+- 🧾 **IAM Policies & Roles**: Least-privilege access to EKS, RDS, and EC2

 Make sure you: